The Complete 50 State Guide to Concealed Carry Laws

 Those residing in the county of Westchester - which includes the cities of Yonkers, White Plains, New Rochelle, Mount Vernon, Peekskill, and Rye - must complete a training course and submit proof.
-The administrative process is much like New Jersey's.
-Local police will conduct a review of the application and submit it to either a county court or New York Supreme Court judge for a ruling.
+Local police review the application and submit it to either a county court or New York Supreme Court judge for a ruling.
 The judge will decide whether to grant the permit, and, if applicable, which type.

 Permits issued by Nassau, Westchester and Suffolk counties are good for five years.
 A permit for a gunsmith's license is good for three years.
 All other permits technically have no expiration, but the permit holder must recertify the permit every five years.

 Permits granted elsewhere in New York state are not valid in New York City, nor vice versa.
 The Big Apple is notoriously unwilling to issue permits to carry for most people.
 Permits for couriers, retailers and carrying in the home are more common; unrestricted permits have tended to only be issued to the wealthy and/or politically connected.

 Anyone with a valid unrestricted permit who travels through New York City must unload their gun, place it in a locking case and put it in the trunk of their car and cannot stop in New York City itself.